Karan0910/GitHubClient/README.md

 # GitHubClient
-An Android Application to fetch GitHub information
+An Android Application to fetch GitHub information and Handle pull requests